 Remember that you will not be working alone.
 There are other professionals also working in the same field as you.

-You must be able to communicate well and in a transparent manner with other team members to do a proper analysis of financial data, plan budgets, identify any discrepancies in the account and work together to create a solution.
+You must communicate well and transparently with other team members to properly analyze financial data, plan budgets, identify any discrepancies in the account, and work together to create a solution.

-You must be able to look at the company’s financial records and identify the risk factors that are posing a threat and plan how to mitigate these risk factors.
+You must be able to look at the company’s financial statements and records, identify the risk factors posing a threat, and plan how to mitigate these risk factors.

-If you are in the executive finance department or risk management department, this will be a handy skill for you to have.
+Suppose you are in the executive finance department or risk management department.
+In that case, this will be a handy skill for you.

-You will need this skill to oversee the cash flow of the company.
-Income management skills will help you to scrutinize the income and expenditure of the company properly, keep a track record of how much the company has as well as a give a prognosis of the company’s income in the nearest future.
+You will need this portfolio management skill to oversee the company’s cash flow of financial assets.
+Income management skills will help you scrutinize the company’s income and expenditure properly, keep a track record of how much the company has, and give a prognosis of the company’s revenue.

-The good thing about the finance industry is that it’s versatile with different areas where you can specialize.
+The good thing about the financial world is that it’s versatile, with different areas where you can specialize.

-If you want to get a finance degree, there are many places you can fix yourself.
-Let’s look at the nine finance careers that are available for you after you graduate.
+If you want to get a finance degree, you can fix yourself in many places.
+Let’s look at the nine finance careers or finance positions available after graduation.